 Originally a parent governor, but now an appointed governor, I joined the governing body in spring 2010.

-I am married with 3 children: our eldest is a former pupil who is now at university.
-I have an honours degree in Education and Mathematics, and am a qualified primary school teacher, training as a maths specialist (age range range specialism 8 to 12 years).
+I am married with 3 children: our daughter attends the academy and our two sons are now at university.
+I have an honours degree in Education and Mathematics and am a qualified primary school teacher, training as a maths specialist (age range specialism 8 to 12 years).
 Currently, I am link governor for maths and numeracy.
 As well as serving as a governor at Lord Lawson, I am also currently chair of governors at a City of Sunderland primary school, where I have been a governor since spring 2001.
 I am treasurer of the local branch of a national charity, which I set up several years ago with a friend.
-As a family we enjoy the great outdoors and (despite my total lack of co-ordination!)
-I have recently taken up tap dancing.
+As a family we enjoy the great outdoors and (despite my total lack of coordination!)
+I have fun tap dancing.

-I am a resident of Birtley and the parent of two school age children.
-Education is of particular interest to me and I’m passionate about awareness, enablement and empowerment, specifically around the issue of internet safety and cyber security.
+I am a resident of Birtley and the parent of two school-age children.
+Education is of particular interest to me and I’m passionate about awareness, enablement and empowerment, specifically around the issue of internet safety and cybersecurity.
 I am also a parent governor at Ravensworth Terrace Primary School, sit on an Industrial Advisory Board at the University of Northumbria and the Employee Liaison Board at Sunderland University.
 I am also a member of Gateshead NHS Trust and a doctorate student at Sunderland University.

 I am a Parent/Governor and have two daughters in the Academy.
 I was a Parent/Governor at their Primary School for 6 years before joining the Governing Body at Lord Lawson.
 I am a Teaching Assistant working in the SEND Department at a local Secondary School, specialising in Autism and am also the link Governor for SEND.